The Gaunga Dyns: Breakup

 When bassist Bobby Carter moved to Connecticut, the other band members pressured Staples to play bass—a prospect that he was not enthusiastic about, but agreed to do.
 He did not relish the new role, and it became a source of tension.
 The band had rehearsed the Beatles’ “Lady Madonna,” but Staples did not feel that he had yet sufficiently mastered the complex bass line.
-The band insisted on doing the song at the next show, despite his objctions, but they played it anyway.
+The band insisted on doing the song at the next show, despite his objections, but they played it anyway.
 Staples walked off the stage furiously, and did not return.
 According to Staples, "My anger got the best of me, and I was embarrassed...And the next day, they came to my house and kicked me out!
-I’d written three of the original songs that they were doing!"
+I'd written three of the original songs that they were doing!"
 Without Staples, the band continued to play as the Gaunga Dyns but by the end of the school year in mid-1968 and disbanded as the members left for college.